mahmadfareedi/ai_interview/chrome-extension/README.md

 - Or click the popup, choose a topic, type a question, and click Ask
 - Answers show in a draggable overlay; click Copy to copy

+### Auto Answer (captions)

+- Turn on in Settings → "Auto Answer"
+- Supported sites: Google Meet, Zoom Web, Microsoft Teams Web (heuristic DOM watchers)
+- The extension polls live captions/transcript on these sites, detects likely questions, sends them to your API, and shows a bottom caption bar with the answer.
+Overlays are not opened automatically to avoid spam.
+- Tweak: cooldown, require "?", min question length, caption duration, default topic

 ## Shortcuts

 - Ask selection: Alt+Q